Festive French seats are live for travel between Dec 14 to early Jan* – book in advance to save! Ho, ho, gooo…

 Want to travel from Basel to Arles by train?
 Start your journey with us.

 To help you get the best train deals, we'll highlight the cheapest train ticket prices from Basel to Arles in our Journey Planner.
-Just remember, the sooner you book your tickets, the more you'll save, as advance tickets start from £88.83.
+Just remember, the sooner you book your tickets, the more you'll save!

 Keep reading for more information about the train journey to Arles, including FAQs, timetables with first and last train times and tips on booking cheap train tickets.
 If you’re ready to book, just start a search for tickets with us today.